 Deadline: Submissions for 2021 have passed; 2022 submission deadline TBD.

 Now in its 21st year, this humor contest wants your best published or unpublished work for a grand prize of $2,000; runners-up are awarded $500 and 10 honorable mentions will receive $100 each.
 Writers of all ages from eligible countries can submit an original, humorous poem with 250 lines or less, and it must be an English.

 This writing competition is looking for the best piece of unpublished themed writing.
 In 2021, the theme was “Untamed: On Wilderness and Civilization.”
 Submissions may be prose, poetry or non-academic essays.
 Maximum word count is 2,500, and this is open to all nationalities and to anyone 18 or older.
 The winner gets a £10,000 cash prize, second place gets £3,000 and third place gets £2,000.

 Deadline: Applications for 2021 have closed.
 Follow the Alpine Fellowship on Instagram for updates.

 Where to find more legitimate, free writing contests

-Looking for more opportunities to submit your work to writing contests?
-Here are a few great sites to keep an eye on.
+Looking for more opportunities to submit your work?
+Here are a few great sites to keep an eye on for writing contests.

 A number of the contests found on our list came highly recommended by this site, which compiles some of the best free literary contests out there.
 Along with a wide range of recommended contests for writers of all stripes, Winning Writers also lists some contests and services to avoid — which is just as useful!

-They also offer a handful of contests themselves, including the Wergle Flomp Humor Poetry Contest (which sounds delightful).
+They also offer a handful of contests themselves, including the North Street Book Prize .